 Double Eyelid surgery.
 This one has actually been around for quite a while and is immensely popular in Asia, where the natural Asian facial features often mean that most people do not have a creased eyelid, or “double eyelid”.
 Owing to the enormous influence of Western culture and physical features, the demand for this surgical procedure has become a huge booming business that has seen Asian countries taking the spot as the top surgical capitals of the world – owing to the large number of surgical procedures being carried out annually.
 The surgery involves cutting the outer edge of the eyelid creating a resultant creased or “double” eyelid.
 The procedure also makes the eyes wider and rounder, a feature which surgeons say causes an enormous boost in confidence for the patients.

-We are instinctively programmed to protect our eyes above all else – otherwise how will we be able to spot danger?
-That is why the very thought of any kind of surgery or procedure to one’s eyes evoke such extreme and cringe-worthy reactions and, after reading about the procedures above, I’m sure that many of you winced more than once!
+We are instinctively programmed to protect our eyes above all else – otherwise, how will we be able to spot danger?
+That is why the very thought of any kind of surgery or procedure to one’s eyes evokes such extreme and cringe-worthy reactions and, after reading about the procedures above, I’m sure that many of you winced more than once!

 But, as I said before, people will do strange things to make themselves look perfect and feel better about themselves.
-Question is; just what are you willing to do to attain that?
+The question is; just what are you willing to do to attain that?